Skip to contents

 $$ B_t (P_t, x_t) = 1 - 2 * (P_t (x_t)) $$

-where \(P_t\) is the empirical cumulative distribution function of the prediction for the true value \(x_t\).
+where \(P_t\) is the empirical cumulative distribution function of the prediction for the observed value \(x_t\).
 Computationally, \(P_t (x_t)\) is just calculated as the fraction of predictive samples for \(x_t\) that are smaller than \(x_t\).

 For integer valued forecasts, Bias is measured as